LawrenceLee91/TodoMVCTestAutomation/README.md

 ### 2. Test Design
 - **Page Object Model (POM)**:
 Centralised element locators for the TodoMVC page in the <code>TodoPage.cs</code>.
 This ensures maintainability, as UI changes can be managed in a single file.
-- **Functions Layer**: Implemente actions, UI interactions and functions in <code>TodoFunction.cs</code>for operations like adding, deleting, and editing todos.
+- **Functions Layer**: Implemented actions, UI interactions and functions in <code>TodoFunction.cs</code>for operations like adding, deleting, and editing todos.
 This abstraction allows for reusability across different test cases and ensures that the code remains DRY (Don’t Repeat Yourself).
 - **Test Layer**: Write separate test methods for each acceptance criterion in <code>TodoTest.cs</code>, ensuring that tests are independent and cover all the critical aspects of the application.
 ### 3. Assertions:
 Used NUnit's Assert to validate functionality and handle test results.